 Generate multiple captions for an image using various models

-Generate image captions from images
+Generate captions for images

 Generate captions for images using ViT + GPT2

-Identify anime characters in images
+Identify container codes in images

 Comparing Captioning Models is a tool designed to evaluate and contrast different image captioning models.
 It enables users to generate multiple captions for a single image using various AI models, allowing for a direct comparison of their performance, accuracy, and style.
 This tool is particularly useful for researchers, developers, and content creators looking to understand the strengths and limitations of different captioning systems.